iag-geo/psma-admin-bdys/README.md

 Trims the boundaries to the coastline; fixes state border overlaps and gaps; and thins the boundaries for faster display performance in desktop GIS tools and in browsers.

-This process takes ~30-45 mins
+This process takes ~30-45 mins.

 ![aus.png](https://github.com/iag-geo/psma-admin-bdys/blob/master/sample-images/aus.png "clean vs original localities")